Arthur Géa: 2023: Maiden ITF title, Major qualifying debut

-In May, Géa made his debut at the French Open qualifying rounds after receiving a Wild Card for the event.
+In May, Géa made his debut at the French Open qualifying rounds after receiving a wildcard for the event.
 He lost in the first round to Liam Broady.
 In June, after receiving a wildcard into the 2023 Internationaux de Tennis de Blois, Géa made his debut and recorded his first win at the Challenger level, defeating world No. 135 Timofey Skatov in straight sets.

 Coached by Tarik Benhabiles and Jérôme Pottier, Géa made a successful start to his pro-career when he reached his first ITF Tour final in Heraklion in November 2023 where he lost to Guy den Ouden.
 The following week at the same venue he won his first senior title on the ITF Tour with a three sets victory over Cezar Crețu.
 He then won two more ITF Tour titles in the same month to reach four consecutive finals, winning three consecutive titles, including a win in the final of the fourth event over the higher ranked Brit Alastair Gray.

-2024: Maiden Challenger doubles final
+2024: Challenger doubles final

 In March, Géa qualified for the 2024 Challenger Città di Lugano in Lugano.
 In the first round he defeated the higher ranked Lloyd Harris.
 He followed that win in his next Challenger event, the 2024 Tennis Napoli Cup, with a win over former top-ten player Fabio Fognini.

 In the first qualifying round at the French Open, Géa lost in a deciding set to Lloyd Harris.
 He reached the final of the men's doubles at the 2024 Internationaux de Tennis de Blois in June 2024, playing alongside Corentin Denolly.
 He finished 2024 with back-to-back titles in M15 events in Doha.

-2025: ATP Tour debut, top 250
+2025: Major doubles and ATP & top 250 singles debuts

 Géa started 2025 with a final at the ITF tournament in Hazebrouck and a title at the ITF Tour tournament in Bressuire, defeating compatriot Maé Malige in the final, for his 19th win out of 20 matches.

-In February, Géa made his ATP Tour debut at the 2025 Open 13 Provence in Marseille, France as a qualifier after defeating Henri Squire and Yosuke Watanuki in the qualifying rounds.
-He lost to fellow qualifier Hugo Grenier in the first round of the main draw, but still entered the top 300 as a result.
+In February, Géa made his ATP Tour debut at the 2025 Open 13 Provence in Marseille, France, as a qualifier after defeating Henri Squire and Yosuke Watanuki in the qualifying rounds.
+He lost to fellow qualifier Hugo Grenier in the first round, but still entered the top 300 on 17 February 2025.

-In May, Géa made his Major's doubles debut at the French Open, partnering with Moïse Kouamé.
-The pair lost in the first round.
+In May, Géa received a wildcard into the qualifying competition and a main draw wildcard for his Grand Slam doubles debut at the French Open, partnering with Moïse Kouamé.